material-motion/material-motion/specifications/runtime.md

     transaction.add(AnchoredSpring.on(position), circleView)
     runtime.commit(transaction)

-Our circleView now has two Intentions and one executor, a PhysicalSimulationExecutor.
+Our circleView now has two Intentions and one executor, a PhysicalSimulationActor.
 Both Intentions are provided to the executor instance.

 The executor now knows the following: